divslinger/Android-Merchant-App/TEST_PLAN.md

 #### Navigation
 1. ABOUT: navigate to screen
-   * launch app & do required setup
+   * Launch app & do required setup
    * Go to 'About' screen
    * Confirm that it displays app name "Bitcoin Cash Register", version & year
    * Click on device 'Home' button to put the app in background